FabianLuca21/Time-Zone/time_zone/Readme.md

 # ⏱️ Time calculator

-**Zeitrechner** is a modern web app that allows you to easily add, subtract, and convert time — no installation needed.
+**Time calculator** is a modern web app that allows you to easily add, subtract, and convert time — no installation needed.

 🌐 **Live Demo:** [zeitrechner.netlify.app](https://zeitrechner.netlify.app/)